Nucular

 Nucular is a common, proscribed pronunciation of the word "nuclear".
 It is a rough phonetic spelling of /ˈnjuːkjələr/.
 The Oxford English Dictionary's entry dates the word's first published appearance to 1943.

 Dictionary notes

-This is one of two contentious pronunciations which receive particular mention in the FAQ of the Merriam-Webster Dictionary:
+This is one of two contentious pronunciations that receive particular mention in the FAQ of the Merriam-Webster Dictionary:

 Though disapproved of by many, pronunciations ending in \-kyə-lər\ have been found in widespread use among educated speakers, including scientists, lawyers, professors, congressmen, United States cabinet members, and at least two United States presidents and one vice president.
 While most common in the United States, these pronunciations have also been heard from British and Canadian speakers.